A sparse Fast Fourier Algorithm for Real Nonnegative Vectors: Introduction

 However, in practice, while certain structures of the vector (as short support or sparsity) often appear, we do not always have the a priori knowledge on a good upper bound.
 Therefore it is of high interest to develop deterministic FFT algorithms that are able to automatically recognize certain structures of the vector during the algorithm and to exploit it suitably to reduce complexity and run time.

-In this paper, we firstly propose an algorithm that meets this requirement in the way that no a priori knowledge about the support length of the vector to be recovered is needed beforehand.
-We present a new deterministic algorithm to recover a real nonnegative vector $\mathbf x \in \R^N_{+}$ from its discrete Fourier transform $\widehat{\mathbf x}$.
-If $\mathbf x$ has a support with support length $m$ being significantly smaller than $N$, then the algorithms automatically recognizes this structure and provides the resulting vector with an arithmetical complexity of $\mathcal{O}(m \log m \, \log\frac{N}{m})$ requiring at most ${\cal O}(m \log (N/m))$ Fourier data.
+In this paper, we propose for the first time an algorithm that meets this requirement in the way that no a priori knowledge about the support length of the vector to be recovered is needed beforehand.
+We present a new deterministic algorithm to recover a real non-negative vector $\mathbf x \in \R^N_{+}$ from its discrete Fourier transform $\widehat{\mathbf x}$.
+If $\mathbf x$ has a support with support length $m$ being significantly smaller than $N$, then the algorithm automatically recognizes this structure and provides the resulting vector with an arithmetical complexity of $\mathcal{O}(m \log m \, \log\frac{N}{m})$ requiring at most ${\cal O}(m \log (N/m))$ Fourier data.
 The idea of the algorithm is based on divide-and-conquer techniques.

-Direct applications for the reconstruction of sparse vectors from Fourier data, both with known or unknown support, appear for instance solving phase retrieval problems, where short support and positivity of the resulting vectors or images is a frequently used precondition in iterated projection algorithms, see e.g.\ \cite{fienup}.
+Direct applications for the reconstruction of sparse vectors from Fourier data, both with known or unknown support, appear for instance solving phase retrieval problems, where data have to be reconstructed from Fourier intensities.
+In this case, short support and positivity of the resulting vectors or images are frequently used preconditions in iterated projection algorithms, see e.g.\ \cite{fienup}.

 This paper is structured as follows: After fixing the notations, we introduce the new fast algorithm in Section 2, together with detailed explanations of its structure and complexity.
 In Section 3, we apply the algorithm to noisy Fourier data and present some numerical results showing the numerical stability of the proposed algorithm in practice.